 Reading in Second Grade

-Second graders continue to develop their reading skills as they learn to read more complex words and read longer, more complex texts in a variety of genres, such as fiction, non-fiction, and poetry.
-They also develop their reading comprehension skills as they talk about what they read and use it for developing and presenting further ideas.
-In addition, 2nd graders continually practice their reading skills as they read for other subjects they learn throughout the day.
+Second graders continue to develop their literacy skills as they learn more complex words and absorb longer, more rigorous texts in a variety of genres including fiction, non-fiction, and poetry.
+Students also expand their reading comprehension skills as they talk about what they read, and develop more advanced ideas around those topics.
+Just like in previous years, second graders also continuously practice reading as they use texts for other subjects throughout the day.

 - Reads words with common prefixes and suffixes, for example: pre-, re-, un-, -able, -ad, and -er.

 - Reads grade-appropriate, irregularly spelled words (consult your child’s teacher for a specific list of these words).